The European Standard – EN 374

 In recent updates to the EN 374 standards, several new chemicals have been added to the list to improve protection for users of chemical-resistant gloves.
 These listed chemicals include:

-1. Isocyanates: These chemicals are commonly used in industry and can potentially cause skin irritation and respiratory problems.
+1. Isocyanates: these chemicals are commonly used in industry and can potentially cause skin irritation and respiratory problems.

 2. Carcinogens: Certain chemical compounds that are classified as carcinogens have been included in the standard to ensure protection from long-term health risks.